 Turner Syndrome

 Turner syndrome occurs when a female has a single X chromosome, making them 45 XO.
-The O referrs to an empty space where the other X chromosome should be.
-Life expectancy is close to normal.
+The O indicates an absence of the other X chromosome.

 Features